hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 ## S﻿tep 5: Update the attribute mappings of users and groups

-Before provisioning the users/groups to HPE Greenlake platform, edit the attribute mappings:
+Before provisioning the users/groups to HPE GreenLake platform, edit the attribute mappings:

 * Update the attribute mapping of Users
 * Unselect the update options under "Target Object Actions"